 Prince Rupert of Bohemia (1619-1682) brought some curious glass drops from the Continent to England in 1660.
 They had been made by dripping molten glass in cold water.
 The tadpole-shaped drops could be hammered repeatedly on the heads without breaking.
 Why were they so strong?

 The drops remained a curiosity until, almost 200 years later, scientists discovered what was happening: when hot glass is quickly chilled, the fast-cooling outside layer is compressed.
 The slower-cooling inside is under tension.
 The only way to break the glass is to penetrate the tough outer layer and release the tension.

 The head of a Prince Rupert drop is tough, but the tail is thin and can be broken.
 When the tail is snapped, all the tension trapped inside the drop is released, and the entire drop explodes into a fine glass powder.

-In the 1920’s, Corning physicist Jesse Littleton experimented to find the best temperatures for tempering glass and maximizing its strength.
-His discoveries gave glassmakers control over the tempering process and laid the %%ground%% work for the flat-glass tempering method later developed by St.-Gobain.
+In the 1920s, Corning physicist Jesse Littleton experimented to find the best temperatures for tempering glass and maximizing its strength.
+His discoveries gave glassmakers control over the tempering process and laid the ground-work for the flat-glass tempering method later developed by Saint-Gobain.

 Even Stronger: Chemically Tempered Glass